Tahiti: Dance

 One of the most widely recognised images of the islands is the world-famous Tahitian dance.
 The ʻōteʻa (sometimes written as otea) is a traditional dance from Tahiti, where the dancers, standing in several rows, execute figures.
 This dance, easily recognised by its fast hip-shaking and grass skirts, is often confused with the Hawaiʻian hula, a generally slower, more graceful dance which focuses more on the hands and storytelling than the hips.

-The ʻōteʻa is one of the few dances which existed in pre-European times as a male dance.
-On the other hand, the hura (Tahitian vernacular for hula), a dance for women, has disappeared, and the couple's dance ʻupaʻupa is likewise gone but may have re-emerged as the tamure.
+The ʻōteʻa is one of the few Tahitian men's dances that existed in pre-European times.
+On the other hand, the hura (Tahitian vernacular for hula), a dance for women, has disappeared, and the couples' dance ʻupaʻupa is likewise gone but may have re-emerged as the tamure.
 Nowadays, the ʻōteʻa can be danced by men (ʻōteʻa tāne), by women (ʻōteʻa vahine), or by both genders (ʻōteʻa ʻāmui, "united ʻō").
-The dance is with music only, drums, but no singing.
+This dance is accompanied by instruments only, particularly drums; no singing is involved.
 The drum can be one of the types of the tōʻere, a laying log of wood with a longitudinal slit, which is struck by one or two sticks.
 Or it can be the pahu, the ancient Tahitian standing drum covered with a shark skin and struck by the hands or with sticks.
 The rhythm from the tōʻere is fast; from the pahu it is slower.
 A smaller drum, the faʻatete, can also be used.

-The dancers make gestures, re-enacting daily occupations of life.
-For the men the themes can be chosen from warfare or sailing, and then they may use spears or paddles.
+The dancers make gestures that re-enact daily occupations of life.
+For the men the themes can include warfare or sailing, and they may use spears or paddles during such dances.

 For women the themes are closer to home or from nature: combing their hair or the flight of a butterfly, for example.
-More elaborate themes can be chosen, for example, one where the dancers end up in a map of Tahiti, highlighting important places.
-In a proper ʻōteʻa the story of the theme should pervade the whole dance.
+More elaborate themes can be chosen, for example, one where the dancers end up portraying a map of Tahiti, highlighting important places.
+In a proper ʻōteʻa the whole dance should be one story on a single theme.